 The content that we consume should never be a scapegoat for our actions.
-How many times have people used violent video games as the justification for violent actions, despite the fact that this is a myth.
+How often have people used violent video games to justify violent actions, even though this is a myth?
 There is no evidence linking the two.
-With that being said, that doesn’t excuse the fact that fiction does not exist within a vacuum.
+That being said, that doesn’t excuse the fact that fiction does not exist within a vacuum.

-Shouldn't creators be more mindful of the perceptions that they create, when there is still limited positive representation for marginalized groups in their content?
-Perhaps the intent of their story choices were not malicious, but sometimes intent is not as powerful as its impact.
+Shouldn't creators be more mindful of the perceptions that they create when there is still limited positive representation for marginalized groups in their content?
+Perhaps their story choices' intent was not malicious, but sometimes the intent is not as powerful as its impact.

 T’onga is introduced as a refreshing change in the typical character construction within Star Wars.

-She is a queer, woman of color, seeking vengeance for her brother who was allegedly killed by the bounty hunter Beilert Valance.
+She is a queer woman of color, seeking vengeance for her brother, allegedly killed by the bounty hunter Beilert Valance.
 Typically male characters are driven by the loss of a female relation, a trope that is particularly prevalent in comic books.

 However, her character does not survive the recent issue.
-As a cliffhanger, Boba Fett shows up and shoots T’onga, before assuming a grotesquely proud stance as he looms over her bleeding body.
+Boba Fett shows up and shoots T’onga as a cliffhanger before assuming a grotesquely proud stance as he looms over her bleeding body.

 Death happens.
-No one is arguing against the realities of life and death in the Star Wars universe; where war, mass planetary destruction, and bounty hunters are prevalent, but it’s the way in which this narrative is delivered.
+No one is arguing against the realities of life and death in the Star Wars universe, where war, mass planetary destruction, and bounty hunters are prevalent.
+Still, it’s how this narrative is delivered.